Hariom01010/Whack-A-Mole/README.md

 # Whack-A-Mole

-This is a dummy project for my portfolio, showcasing a simple web-based Whack-A-Mole game.
+This is a project for my portfolio, showcasing a simple web-based Whack-A-Mole game.
 The game is built using HTML, CSS, and JavaScript, and allows players to test their reflexes by whacking moles that randomly pop up from holes within a designated time limit.

 ## Table of Contents